 - Nothing is free.
 A two-day pass comes with a “free” horse ride that lasts about five minutes, but there is a required “tip” that can be about ten dollars depending on exchange rates.

 - Don’t buy any “ancient items” while visiting Petra.
-It is not only unlikely that they are actually from the region, it may be illegal to take them home.
+Not only are the more than likely fake, it’s unlikely that they’re actually from the region and if they are authentic it may be illegal to take them home.

 - Buy the two-day pass.
 It is nominally more expensive but much better than getting two one-day passes if you end up needing them.

 - Starting at 8:30, every Monday, Wednesday and Thursday there is a light show, with about 1500 candles lighting the route through The Siq to The Treasury.